The Vanishing Triangle

-The Vanishing Triangle is an upcoming Irish six-part television series created by Ivan Kavanagh.
+The Vanishing Triangle is a six-part television series created by Ivan Kavanagh.
 It is a dramatisation of true stories from Ireland's Vanishing Triangle.
-Distributed by Eccho Rights, it will air on Virgin Media One in Ireland, SundanceNow in the United States, and Acorn TV in the United Kingdom.
+Distributed by Eccho Rights, it premiered on Sundance Now in the United States on 26 October 2023, and aired on Virgin Media One in Ireland on 25 March 2024 and Acorn TV in the United Kingdom on 29 April.

+It premiered on Australian television on Thursday 7 March 2024, on SBS.

+Channel 5 will broadcast the series under the name The Vanishings from 6 February 2025.